jhmanchola/jhmanchola.github.io/_posts/Blog_Post_multicolor.md

----
-layout: post
-title:  Probability tree diagram with multicolor text
-date:   2019-08-18 10:50:16
-description: mix networkx with some plot.ly to plot multicolor text in graphs (code and examples)
----

-### Creating a probability tree diagram with multicolor fonts
+# Creating a probability tree diagram with multicolor fonts

 The Python package [NetworkX](https://networkx.github.io/) is very useful if you want to work with graphs to visualize complex networks.
 The package is amazing as is, but for a specific project I wanted to customize the color of the fonts and the shape of the graph I was creating.
 Here I describe the approach I took to make it possible.
 Before we begin, here's the list of packages I used in Python: